TexasInstruments/motor-control-sdk/docs_src/docs/api_guide/components/position_sense/biss_c_design.md

 \cond SOC_AM261X

 Following section describes the firmware implementation of BISS-C receiver on PRU-ICSS.
-Deterministic behavior of the 32 bit RISC core running upto 333MHz provides resolution on sampling external signals and generating external signals.
+Deterministic behavior of the 32 bit RISC core running upto 225 MHz provides resolution on sampling external signals and generating external signals.
 It makes uses of 3 channel peripheral interface support in PRU for data transmission.

 The PRU-ICSS firmware supports following configuration.